servalproject/batphone/INSTALL.md

- * [pandoc][] markup converter, version 1.12 or higher (this tool is optional for debug builds -- if absent, some pages of the app's Help section are not created, which does not interfere with testing)
+ * [pandoc][] markup converter, version 1.12 or higher (this tool is optional for debug builds -- if absent, some pages of the app's Help section are not created, which should not interfere with testing)

-Download the the following packages from **android.com** and install them in directories of your choice:
+ * a recent version of [Git][] installed and in your PATH

  * revision 18 or later of [Android SDK Tools][] (Software Development Kit), with all its requirements and dependencies satisfied -- see the [SDK